DomingoGP/lazIdeStackBookmarks/Readme.md

 This add-on adds a menu entry in the view main menu and other in the search main menu.

+Go to main menu view StackBookmarks opvtion to view a dockable window.

-You can assign shortcuts in the options shortcuts. for example
+You can assign shortcuts in the Tools->Options->Keymappings.

+For example

 - Push Ctrl K Space
 - Pop Ctrl K Z